djhshih/swl/new.md

 That implies:
 - mapped tasks lower to runnable scattered tool steps
 - mapped workflows lower to runnable scattered subworkflow steps
-- array field projection such as `calls.bcf` becomes an array-valued CWL source
+- table column projection such as `calls.bcf` becomes an array-valued CWL source
 - downstream reduction tasks can consume that array-valued source
 - `[rec] -> [rec]` workflows can either lower to scattered step outputs exposed as workflow outputs, or be rejected only where the target runner format truly cannot express them yet